senwang86/codepod.io/docs/4-developer/README.md

 # Developer Manual

-The development repository is https://github.com/codepod-io/codepod
+The development repository is https://github.com/codepod-io/codepod.
+Please also check https://github.com/codepod-io/codepod/doc/onboarding.md for the development framework and system architecture description.

 The docker compose files are in `compose/dev` folder.
 The `dev` stack mounts the `src` folder, so that you can edit the files on your local computer, and let the